- When is the Department of Motor Vehicles open?

 - We didn't answer your question?
 Click Here.

-The process to apply for a non-commercial driver license in NYS includes the following steps:
+The process to apply for a non-commercial driver's license in NYS includes the following steps:

 - Apply for a learner's permit.
 Pay the application fee and the driver's license fee.
 Pass the vision test and the written test.
 Receive your permit.